 - Network penetration testing utilizing a variety of software

 - Awareness of network attacks and how the attacks are carried out including varieties of DDoS, password attacks, MAC Address Flooding, DNS spoofing, ARP spoofing, man-in-the-middle, and various other attacks.

 - Physical network security and social engineering awareness.

 Areas of Study Include:

 - *Cyber Security

-*Subject to change when state releases the new Cyber Security pathway
+*Subject to change when the state releases the new Cyber Security pathway